samuelory/bridgefy-android-sdk-sample/README.md

 -dontwarn org.msgpack.core.**
 ```

+## Full documentation ##

+The full javadoc can be consulted [here](https://www.bridgefy.me/docs/javadoc/).

 ## Supported Devices ##

-As of January 2018, the following devices have been tested with Bridgefy and offer the best performance:
+As of February 2018, the following devices have been tested with Bridgefy and offer the best performance:
 * Google Pixel 2
 * Google Pixel
 * Nexus 6P